As I am about to launch into ONLY working in private practice, I started thinking....what are the benefits of private practice for speech therapy?

 Freedom, oh sweet freedom!
 That is what I LOVE the most about private practice for speech therapy!!!
-I get to work with children without the headaches of all the RED TAPE!
-The idea of getting a referral, completing an evaluation and starting treatment within one week is mind boggling for those in schools.
+I get to work with clients without the headaches of all the RED TAPE!
+The idea of getting a referral, completing an evaluation and starting treatment within one week is mind-boggling for those in schools.

 Another reason why private practice for speech therapy is so amazing is the parent involvement!!
 This piece of the puzzle is so crucial for progress.
 In private practice, I get to involve caregivers into treatment if applicable and/or re-cap EACH session while providing necessary strategies & practices to target throughout the week.

 As much as I would love to believe 30 minutes of speech therapy per week is enough to treat speech and language disorders, it just isn't true.
 Instead, treatment sessions are more like weekly evaluations of progress, trials of cues and strategies, and time to adjust home practice.
 The only way for most children to make fast progress is to have parents understand what is going on and then support their child's work throughout the week during functional activities.
 I just don't see a way around this one.